supaorg/supa/docs/dev/attributions.md

 ## Open Source

-SupaCloud is possible because of other open source projects.
+Supa is possible because of other open source projects.

 Languages:
 - TypeScript as the main language